lihaoyi/macropy/readme.md

 It turns out that they, too, are generated programmatically!
 Concatenated together as a bunch of strings!
 Except this is done at build time rather than import time.
 The plain old Python, apparently at a *Functions and Classes* level of magic, is revealed to actually be at a _Textual Code Generation_ level of magic.

-Macropy: The Last Refuge of the Competent
+MacroPy: The Last Refuge of the Competent
 =========================================
 Macros are always a contentious issue.
 On one hand, we have the LISP community, which seems to using macros for everything.
 On the other hand, most mainstream programmers shy away from them, believing them to be extremely powerful and potentially confusing, not to mention extremely difficult to execute.